 The 767-300 Freighter is more fuel efficient than competing aircraft in the medium-widebody freighter market.
 Excellent fuel efficiency, operational flexibility, low-noise levels and an all-digital flight deck allow the 767 Freighter to support time-critical cargo schedules even at airports with stringent noise and emissions standards.

-Derived from the popular 767-300ER (extended range) passenger twinjet, the 767-300F benefits from the advanced avionics, aerodynamics, materials and propulsion incorporated on Boeing 767 passenger airplanes.
-Its proven combination of light, durable aluminum alloy and composite structure helps make the 767-300ER Freighter lighter than competing freighters, so more of its fuel goes to lifting revenue cargo and less to lifting the airplane.
+The 767 has evolved through time to meet ever-changing market requirements.
+The 767-300F is the latest iteration of that evolution.
+It benefits from the advanced avionics, aerodynamics, materials and propulsion incorporated on the Boeing 767 passenger airplanes.
+Its proven combination of light, durable aluminum alloy and composite structure helps make the 767-300F lighter than competing freighters.

-The 767 Freighter looks like the 767 passenger airplanes without the passenger windows and doors.
+The 767 Freighter is similar in external appearance to 767 passenger airplanes, except for the lack of passenger windows and doors.
 The interior of the main-deck fuselage has a smooth fiberglass lining.
 A fixed, rigid barrier installed in the front end of the main deck serves as a restraint wall between the cargo and the flight deck.
 A door in the barrier wall permits in-flight access from the flight deck to the cargo area.